yashisingh-ds/-SQLytics-for-Retail-SQL-Analytics-/README.md

 - Answer realistic business questions about product sales, customer segments, and seasonal trends
 - Write optimized, reusable SQL queries for future reporting and analysis
 - Document each data-cleaning and analysis step for clear reproducibility

+  ## 📌 Business Problem

+Retail & e-commerce businesses often face challenges such as:

+- Tracking *sales and profit trends* across categories and seasons
+- Identifying *high- vs low-margin product lines*
+- Understanding *customer demographics and buying behavior*
+- Detecting *bulk-buying patterns* for promotions or wholesale planning
+This project demonstrates how *SQL-based analysis* can be applied end-to-end to solve such problems using transactional sales data.

   ## 🛠️ Tech Stack